Tethanol/Please-Work-ROBOTC/README.md

 ## Troubleshooting
 >[!IMPORTANT]
->If you encounter any issue that is not listed in the troubleshooting section, or the solutions do not work, contact me at ethan.thanh@sjsu.edu so I can hopefully find a solution other than get a new XYZ part.
+>If you encounter any issue that is not listed in the troubleshooting section, or the solutions do not work, contact me at ethan.thanh@sjsu.edu so I can find a solution other than get a new XYZ part.

 To effectively figure out what is wrong with the robot, we must use debugging windows.
 To access these windows,